-Distributed learning [Bekkerman et al., 2011] is the study of machine learning on data distributed across multiple locations.
+Distributed learning (Bekkerman et al., 2011) is the study of machine learning on data distributed across multiple locations.
 Examples of this setting include data gathered from sensor networks, or from data centers located across the world, or even from different cores on a multicore architecture.
 In all cases, the challenge lies in solving learning problems with minimal communication overhead between nodes; learning algorithms cannot afford to ship all data to a central server, and must use limited communication efficiently to perform the desired tasks.

 In this paper, we introduce a framework for studying distributed classification that treats inter-node communication as a limited resource, and present a number of algorithms for this problem that uses inter-node interaction to reduce communication.
-Our main technique is the use of carefully Avishek Saha School of Computing University Of Utah avishek@cs.utah.edu Suresh Venkatasubramanian School of Computing University Of Utah suresh@cs.utah.edu chosen data and classifier descriptors that convey the most useful information about one node to another; in that respect, our work makes use of (in spirit) the active learning paradigm [Settles, 2009].
+Our main technique is the use of carefully chosen data and classifier descriptors that convey the most useful information about one node to another; in that respect, our work makes use of (in spirit) the active learning paradigm (Settles, 2009).

-For distributed classification, the dominant strategy [Predd et al., 2006, McDonald et al., 2010, Mann et al., 2009, Lazarevic and Obradovic, 2001] is to design local classifiers that work well on individual nodes.
+For distributed classification, the dominant strategy (Predd et al., 2006; McDonald et al., 2010; Mann et al., 2009; Lazarevic & Obradovic, 2001) is to design local classifiers that work well on individual nodes.
 These classifiers are then communicated to a central server, and then aggregation strategies like voting, averaging, or even boosting are used to compute a global classifier.
 These approaches, while designed to improve communication, do not study communication as a resource to be used sparingly, and ignore the fact that interactions between nodes might reduce communication even further by allowing them to learn from each others' data.